 For a free legal consultation with a traumatic brain injury lawyer serving Dayton, call 614-545-3930

 Expenses, Losses, and Other Damages You Could Recover After a TBI

-Some of the damages that you may be able to file a personal injury claim for after suffering a brain injury include:
+Some of the damages you could file a personal injury suit for after suffering a TBI include:

 - Hospitalization and ambulance costs